 gcloud compute --project "[VM_GCP_PROJECT]" ssh --zone "[VM_ZONE]" "[VM_NAME]"

 [VM_CGP_PROJECT]is the name of the Google Cloud project in which you have created your VM.

 [VM_ZONE]is the zone in which you have located your VM.

 [VM_NAME]is the name of your VM instance.

 After you submit this command, the terminal is connected to your

-VM on GCP and you can run commands on your Linux VM.
+VM on Google Cloud and you can run commands on your Linux VM.
 When

 you are done, use the

 You can also generate a new key-pair for your Linux VM and apply it to your project, which allows you to connect using third-party tools such as PuTTY on Windows workstations.
 For more details, see Creating a new SSH key pair.